 There are many different ways to add value to your property but there are also many slippery slopes that can end up costing you a fortune and adding almost zero value to your home.
 The main purpose of a renovation or any home improvement is to increase is visual appeal and functional space, and to double/triple your initial investment on every dollar you had spent.
 Whether you plan to sell your home in the future or simply want to create your dream home, this is a two-part guide on home improvements you should consider if you are looking to add value to your property.

 Let’s start with arguably one of the most important spaces in your house, the bathroom!
 It’s the space that comforts us as soon as we get out of bed and the space that allows us to relax and unwind after a long day.
-Some key improvements to be considered are updating the fixtures which include taps, shower heads, bathtubs, basins and shower screens.
+Some key improvements to be considered when renovating your bathroom are updating the fixtures which include taps, shower heads, bathtubs, basins and shower screens.
 If you are looking to do a full makeover then retiling and re-grouting is a great way to achieve a whole new look.
 Becoming increasingly popular is homes with two bathrooms or an ensuite, so if it’s within your budget it is definitely worth considering adding that second bathroom as it will be more appealing to larger families or homes.

 Update the kitchen